va loan network white logo

 New York State Affordable Housing Program for Veterans

-This program offers financial aid and assistance for veterans in Syracuse to access affordable housing.
+This program offers financial aid and assistance for Veterans in Syracuse to access affordable housing.
 It includes down payment help, low-interest loans, and resources to make the homebuying process smoother.

 Visit New York State Affordable Housing Program for Veterans.